Please see year group pages for more specific guidance.

 Please click here for a leaflet from the Starting Well Partnership detailing groups available for parents.

 Lisa Sinclair is a Family Support Worker employed by school to support children and their families.
 This can be in school (subject to Covid-19 restrictions) or over the phone.
 Lisa is in school once a fortnight on a Monday morning.
 If you would like support from Lisa, please let school know and we will pass on your contact details.
 This could be support with bedtime routines, managing feelings or behaviour at home.

-Alyson Rushworth is an Early Intervention Family Support Worker.
-She may work with children/ families in school or at home (subject to Covid-19 restrictions).
+We can also make a referral for Early Intervention Family Support.
 This is usually for a set time e.g. 6 weeks in order to offer a package of support based on your needs.
 School can make a referral with parental consent, or parents can request support themselves by completing the form here:

 Starting Well Partnership: Support for families during coronavirus (COVID-19)

 On this page, you will also find a link in red to request parenting support.
 Alternatively, please get in touch with school and we can arrange for a Family Support Worker to get in touch with you.